jni/prin/README.md

-# PR-in: a pagerank explorer tool
+# Boogie: interactive graph exploration using Bokeh plots

-Use Bokeh to plot pagerank vs in-degree for a variety of datasets.
+Use Bokeh to lay out graphs and explore them interactively.